HorizonEmuTeam/Horizon-Emu/README.md

 ----

-Important: Horizon-Emu doesn't contain any viruses.
+<strong>Important: Horizon-Emu doesn't contain any viruses.
 All videos with info about viruses in Horizon-Emu are fake.
-All findings in virustotal are due to the fact that there is no application signature.
+All findings in virustotal are due to the fact that there is no application signature.</strong>

 ----